56 Sights in Heidelberg, Germany (with Map and Images)

 Welcome to your journey through the most beautiful sights in Heidelberg, Germany!
 Whether you want to discover the city's historical treasures or experience its modern highlights, you'll find everything your heart desires here.
 Be inspired by our selection and plan your unforgettable adventure in Heidelberg.
 Dive into the diversity of this fascinating city and discover everything it has to offer.

-Book Ticket*The Heidelberg Stables, built of Neckar Valley sandstone, is one of the oldest surviving buildings from the early modern period in Heidelberg.
-The building, which is now called Marstall, was originally called Zeughaus, while the Marstall was located to the south in a building that has now been destroyed.
+The Heidelberg Marstall, built from Neckartäler sandstone, is one of the oldest still preserved buildings from the early modern period in Heidelberg.
+The building, which was now called Marstall, was originally called the Zeughaus, while the Marstall south was in a building that was destroyed today.

-The church of St. Paul in the Heidelberg district of Boxberg was built from 1970 to 1972 as a Roman Catholic parish church for the two southern district of Heidelberg Boxberg and Emmertsgrund.
-The church is under monument protection.
+The Church of St. Paul in the Heidelberg district of Boxberg was built from 1970 to 1972 as a Roman Catholic parish church for the two southern mountain districts of Heidelberg, Boxberg and Emmertsgrund.
+The church is a listed building.

 With a height of 13 meters and a weight of 90 tons, the S-Printing Horse in Heidelberg is one of the largest horse sculptures in the world, designed by sculptor Jürgen Goertz.
 The sculptor's idea was implemented by Fröhlich Systemautomation GmbH Sondermaschinen- und Vorrichtungsbau, based in Treuchtlingen in Middle Franconia.